 That’s the way the source for the tool was distributed from Oracle.
 Nowadays, it is a symbolic link to innobackupex for backward compatibility with Percona XtraBackup.

 Because innobackupex is a patched version of Oracle ’s innobackup script (now renamed to mysqlbackup), it is quite similar in some ways, and familiarity with innobackup might be helpful.

 Aside from the options for specific features of innobackupex, the main differences are:

 See The innobackupex Option Reference for more details.

 xtrabackup is a C program written to take advantage of the InnoDB or XtraDB features in order to make it as fast, less resource-consuming and unobtrusive (locking the database server) as possible.
 That is only possible with those engines.
 In the case of MyISAM a “read lock” is needed.

-innobackupex is a script written in Perl which wraps xtrabackup and other backup tools (such as tar4ibd) and provides you with the functionality of each tool taking care of the details.
+innobackupex is a script written in Perl which wraps xtrabackup and other backup tools and provides you with the functionality of each tool taking care of the details.

 However, for some specific tasks, you must use xtrabackup directly.
 See the Percona XtraBackup User Manual for details on each one.

 Zmanda Recovery Manager is a commercial tool that uses Percona XtraBackup for Non-Blocking Backups: